Muirfield/pocketmine-plugins/pmimporter/README.md

 * PHP v5.6.0
 * PHP CLI API

-Download the `pmimporter.phar` file, and run.
+Download the `pmimporter.phar` file.
+It can be used stand-alone and does not need installation.

 Configuration
 -------------